 Andrew was appointed Chair of National Dance Company Wales in 2010.
-“The Board is the Company’s critical friend" he says.
-“As Chair, my role is to support the Company to help take them to the next stage.“ Artistically he believes National Dance Company Wales has already come on “in leaps and bounds and there is now a widely recognised growth in the quality of the Company’s performance.”
+‘The Board is the Company’s ‘critical friend’ he says.
+‘As Chair, my role is to support the Company, and help take it to the next stage.’

 Board of directors